 Master of Music (Performance Teaching)

 Applicants should prepare an audition program consisting of 20 minutes of repertoire that is contrasting in style and genre.
-The audition panel will hear a selection of the prepared repertoire.
 For example, applicants with a classical repertoire are encouraged to prepare a western art music program consisting of works that reflect different composers, eras, and/or genres.

 Instrumentalists and singers must perform at least part of the program with an accompanist, where appropriate*.
 You must provide your own accompanist.
 Classical piano, classical guitar or percussion would normally audition unaccompanied.